What are the Different Types of Forging Processes?

 Cold Forging

 The cold forging process is designed to create parts and components that display enhanced surface finish quality and tight tolerance dimensions.
-Unlike most other forging processes, cold forging does not utilize heat for part structure shaping but rather colder temperatures to produce various components.
+Unlike most other types of forging, cold forging does not utilize heat for part structure shaping but rather colder temperatures to produce various components.

 Cold forging is used to create various parts and components, including shafts, hollow parts with shafts and stems, odd configurations, and cup-shaped geometries.